Capgemini/powerapps-specflow-bindings/README.md

     public void GivenIHaveACustomStep()
     {
       // Interact with the inherited EasyRepro 'Browser' object.
-      // Interact with the inherited Selenium 'WebDriver' object.
+      // Interact with the inherited Selenium 'Driver' object.
     }
 }
 ```